Nurse Case Manager General Description:

 - Client and family education, assessment, care planning, coordination of care, supervision of home health services and care transitions, timely documentation, and communication/liaison with other health care and community providers.

-- The RN Case Manager is a professional role model and mentor for staff, who applies critical thinking, problem-solving, and effective communication skills to assure the delivery of quality services.
+- The RN Case Manager is a professional role model and a mentor for staff, who applies critical thinking, problem-solving, and effective communication skills to assure the delivery of quality services.

 Nurse Case Manager Qualifications: